abdalla/py-movies/README.md

 ```

 ## Movie Data
-The list of movies could be find in Data/movies.json
+The list of movies could be find at Data/movies.json

 If you add or remove any movie you have to compile the project again.